 If your cat is overweight, he is eating too much.
 Period.

-Conversely, there are many diseases that cause cat weight loss.
-And because cats tend to stay the same weight year after year or they gain weight, it is ALWAYS of concern if a cat loses weight.
+Unlike weight gain, which happens because of poor diet or portion control, there are many actual illnesses and diseases that cause feline weight loss.
+Because cats tend to stay the same weight year after year or they gain weight, it is ALWAYS of concern if you notice your cat losing weight.

 There are some myths associated with feline weight loss as well.
 I have been asked or told many times by cat owners that their cat's weight loss must be due to growing older.
 Wrong!
 Old age is not a disease!
-Old age does not make you lose weight.
-Old age make increase your cat's risk of acquiring certain feline diseases that cause weight loss.
+Old age does not cause feline weight loss, but old age can increase your cat's risk of acquiring certain feline diseases or a number of problems that cause this illness symptom.
 But the age itself is not a reason for weight loss.

 A major problem with feline weight loss is our inability to see that it is happening until a significant decrease in the weight has occurred.
 For example, a 10 pound cat can lose a pound and it may very well not be noticed by the owner.
 A pound is nothing, you say?
 Maybe to us.
 But a pound weight loss in a 10 pound cat is loss of 10% of the cat's body weight.
 That is significant.

 Unfortunately, when you look at your cat, you may not notice early weight loss.
-That first pound lost is not easy to see.
+That first pound lost is not easy to see if your cat has been at a healthy weight for years.

-In an ideal world of ideal cat care, every cat owner would own a pediatric or feline scale such as that seen to the right and weigh their cats regularly throughout their lives.
+In an ideal world of ideal cat care, every cat owner would own a pediatric or feline scale and weigh their cats regularly throughout their lives.
+If this is not an option, although it is the most accurate, every owner would weigh their cats while holding him in your arms and deducting your own weight from his on your regular human scale.
 Many conditions would be diagnosed earlier if we all did that, allowing for earlier treatment and a better outcome.

-You may think I'm going on and on about cat weight loss and indeed I am because it is the cat symptom that worries me the most.
-It is the one symptom that most often has something serious associated with it.
+Feline weight loss is the symptom that worries me the most of any warning signs you may see at home.
+It is the one cat illness symptom that most often has something serious associated with it.

 Anything and everything.
 Seriously.
 Cat weight loss can occur due to: